Executive Board

 +1 (443) 634-3518

-Interim Promote Chair
+Promote Chair

 Naval Surface Warfare Center (NSWC) - Crane Division

-Annie E. Bullock-Yoder is a member of the Technology Transfer Office at the Naval Surface Warfare Center (NSWC), Crane Division, where she serves as the intellectual property (IP) and licensing specialist.
+Annie E. Bullock Yoder is a member of the Technology Transfer Office at the Naval Surface Warfare Center (NSWC), Crane Division, where she serves as the intellectual property (IP) and licensing specialist.
 She is the point person for all NSWC Crane invention disclosures and leads efforts to market and commercialize the IP portfolio.

 Annie has earned a Juris Doctor and a Master of Laws in intellectual property from Western Michigan University and a Bachelor of Science in biomedical engineering from Rose-Hulman Institute of Technology.
 She has several professional licenses including membership in the Indiana State Bar and as a patent attorney with the United States Patent and Trademark Office.